tajmone/sublime-alan-if/README.md

 - Recomended: bleeding-edge __Sublime Text 3__ [Dev BUILD][ST3 Dev Builds].

 This package is being developed using the latests [ST3 Dev Builds], and it might use features not included in the latest stable build; I can't grant that it will work with [ST3 Stable Builds].

+This package is being developed using the latests [ST3 Dev Builds], but now that Sublime Text 3 has reached its end of life, and its next major incarnation is about to be released at any moment, there shouldn't be any longer any differences between [ST3 Dev Builds] and [ST3 Stable Builds], since no further updates are expected, except for bug fixes.

 [ST3 Dev Builds]: https://www.sublimetext.com/3dev "Visit Sublime Text 3 Dev Builds page"